kabartolo/launch-school/210_js/functions_and_variable_scope/notes.md

 console.log(typeof hello);    // function
 ```

-A function declaration (statement) defines a variable (`hello`) whose type is `function`, and it does not require assignment to another variable. **The function variable's value is the function itself**.
+This function declaration (statement) defines a variable (`hello`) whose type is `function`, and it does not require assignment to another variable. **The function variable's value is the function itself**.
 This variable obeys scoping rules and it can be used like any other variable.

 ```javascript
 function outer() {